Plea-Justice/researcher-console/README.md

 ### Server API (v1)

-API endpoints will always respond with a JSON object of the following format.
+API endpoints must always respond with a JSON object of the following format.
 ```javascript
 {
     success: Boolean,